THE OTHER TOUR

 TheOtherTour by TheOtherTour

-in Istanbul, Istanbul Attractions, WATCH
+in Byzantine Empire, Istanbul Attractions, Istanbul Museums, Istanbul Videos, WATCH

 The cistern has a total of 336 columns that are 9 meters tall and arranged in 12 rows of 28.
 Each column is topped by a Corinthian-style capital, which supports the brick arches that form the ceiling.
 The columns were salvaged from various ancient structures, and it is estimated that some of them date back to the 3rd and 4th centuries AD.